samunicode/LynkNav/README.md

 ## Demo

-You can view a live demo of the project deployed on Vercel [LynkNav.vercel.app](https://LynkNav.vercel.app/).
-You can also view the example version of this project at [sameerchauhan.in](https://sameerchauhan.in/).
+You can also view the example version of this project at [sameer.nz](https://sameer.nz/).

 ## Technologies Used